 - Respect their time.
-When requesting a meeting or phone call with a prospective network, let them know how much time you plan to take - 20 minutes, 30 minutes?
-Remember that they are busy too.
+When requesting a meeting or phone call with a prospective network, let them know how long you plan to take, such as 20 or 30 minutes.
+Remember that they have busy schedules.

 - Stay positive.
-Avoid any negativity when talking about people, past experiences, or what you have to offer.
+Avoid negativity when discussing people, past experiences, or what you have to offer.

 Sample Email Contact

 I obtained your name and contact information from the Messiah University Professional Network on LinkedIn.
 My name is Molly Sanders, and I am a junior Psychology major at Messiah University.
 I am interested in learning more about the art therapy profession, your organization, and your career path.

 I would greatly appreciate an opportunity to talk with you about your experience and advice if you can find 20-30 minutes in your schedule to meet with me.

 Thank you in advance for your time.
 You can reach me at 717.555.5555 or MollyH@messiah.edu.